patheros/PathSetManuals/modules/GlassShard.md

 **Per Node:**

 9. **Node Input** - Trigger input.
 Connect to the output of another node or an external gate.
 10. **CV Knobs** - Controls the CV value for this node.
 Each node can have 1 to 4 possible knobs.
 How many there are varies from configuration to configuration.
+Each node take up four pulses, if fewer than four knobs are shown, the pulses will divide accordingly.
+Spacing between knobs denotes how this division is done.
 11. **Node Output** - Output for this node.
 Connect to the input of one or more other nodes or use as a gate.